-Born in Germany, Sehgal studied political economy at Berlin’s Humboldt University and dance at Folkwang University of the Arts in Essen, later apprenticing with French artist/choreographer Xavier Le Roy.
+Born in London, Sehgal studied political economy at Berlin’s Humboldt University and dance at Folkwang University of the Arts in Essen, later apprenticing with French artist/choreographer Xavier Le Roy.
 “What interested me in dance,” Sehgal explained, “was it was a way of producing something and nothing at the same time”.

 Sehgal has since pioneered a radical way of orchestrating “constructed situations”, featuring rigorously trained and rehearsed “interpreters”, employing dance, voice and movement in museum and gallery spaces.